 You can use Belgian block, brick or pavers along your asphalt driveway edges to provide contrasting color that easily identifies the border between your lawn and your driveway.
 Metal edging also provides a crisp clean line.

 If you want to make your driveway edging really noticeable, consider installing two rows of edging material on either side of your driveway.
-This will create a wider border and also make your driveway stand out more.
+This will create a wider border and make your driveway stand out more.

 For an aesthetically pleasing option that is unique, you can use a stone gutter which can be comprised of Belgian blocks or stone set in concrete with a “u” pattern on both sides of the driveway.

 Hopefully this will help you make the decision that is right for you, and as always we invite you to share your comment or suggestions.
-Please call on our professional staff to provide your with a proposal for you next driveway paving project in Greenwich, Stamford, Darien, New Canaan, Wilton and Westport.
+Please call on our professional staff to provide your with a proposal for your driveway paving project in Greenwich, Stamford, Darien, New Canaan, Wilton and Westport.